WhiteFox: White-Box Compiler Fuzzing Empowered by Large Language Models: Data-Availability Statement

 \subsection{Compiler Fuzzing}

 { The main challenge to compiler fuzzing is to synthesize and diversify syntactically and semantically valid programs as the input to the compiler.
 In the literature of traditional compiler fuzzing, \emph{grammar-based} techniques aim to synthesize syntactically valid random programs via generation rules that comply with the language grammar.
-Such techniques have been widely used for fuzzing compilers of programming languages including C/C++ (\eg \csmith~\cite{csmith} and \yarpgen~\cite{yarpgen}) and JavaScript (\eg LangFuzz~\cite{holler2012fuzzing} and jsfunfuzz~\cite{jsfunfuzz}).
-However, grammar-based approaches oftentimes require massive engineering efforts to implement rules that ensure the validity of the generated programs and may still fail to synthesize realistic yet complicated test programs.
+Such techniques have been widely used for fuzzing compilers of programming languages including C/C++ (\eg \csmith~\cite{csmith} and \yarpgen~\cite{yarpgen}), JavaScript (\eg LangFuzz~\cite{holler2012fuzzing} and jsfunfuzz~\cite{jsfunfuzz}), and Python (\eg PyRTFuzz~\cite{li2023pyrtfuzz}).
+However, grammar-based approaches often require massive engineering efforts to implement rules that ensure the validity of the generated programs~\cite{csmith} and may still fail to synthesize realistic yet complicated test programs.
 Therefore, \emph{mutation-based} techniques~\cite{le2014compiler, donaldson2017automated,le2015finding, zhang2017skeletal} propose to mutate valid seed programs for generating new input programs that can exercise deeper code paths in the compiler.
-Besides traditional compiler fuzzing, various fuzzing techniques have also been proposed for the emerging \dl compilers. \dl compilers aim to optimize \dl models, whose generation requires valid compositions of tensor operations.
-In early work, \dl models are either directly curated from existing open-source models~\cite{cradle} or are constructed using simple shape-preserving operators~\cite{lemon,audee}.
-To diversify operators used in model generation, recent work has been focusing on explicitly defining constraints for operator constructions either manually~\cite{nnsmith,muffin} or automatically~\cite{neuri}. }
+Besides traditional compiler fuzzing, various fuzzing techniques have also been proposed for the emerging \dl compilers. \dl compilers compile \dl models, whose generation requires valid compositions of tensor operations.
+In early work, \dl models are either directly curated from existing open-source models~\cite{cradle} or created using simple shape-preserving operators~\cite{lemon,audee}.
+To diversify operators in model generation, recent work explicitly define constraints for operator constructions either manually~\cite{nnsmith,muffin} or automatically~\cite{neuri}. }